akmalfaditya/Bootcamp/Practice/Entity Framework/Entity Framework/README.md

 - **Resource Management**: Using `using` statements for proper disposal
 - **Business Rules**: Enforcing constraints through code rather than just database

-## Next Steps

-After working through this demo, you'll be ready to:
-- Build your own EF Core applications
-- Design effective database schemas
-- Write efficient LINQ queries
-- Handle complex business relationships
-- Implement proper error handling and validation

-Remember: The best way to learn EF Core is by building something!
-Try extending this project with additional entities or business rules to practice what you've learned.

 ## Common Troubleshooting

 **Database locked errors**: Make sure only one instance of the application is running